Public Policy

 Technology and policy related to energy supply and demand, oil and gas production, coal utilization, hydrogen production, fuel cells, transportation, nuclear power, solar and wind energy, biomass utilization, energy conservation, and climate change.
 Only one of the following may be counted: Chemical Engineering 359, 379 (Topic: Energy Technology and Policy), 384 (Topic: Energy Technology and Policy).
 Prerequisite: Upper-division standing, and admission to an appropriate major sequence in engineering or consent of the department.

-MIS 302F Intro to Info Tech Mgmt - Nonmaj
+MIS 302F Foundations of Info Tech Mgmt - Nonmaj

 Explores how information technology helps to achieve competitive advantage and improve decision making, business processes, operations, and organizational design.
 Uses a cross-functional perspective to recognize the role of technology across business activities of management, finance, marketing, human resources, and operations.